igcbioinformatics/ADER/material/Practical.md

 </p></details>
 <br/>

 **TASK**: Let's see now one simple example of the power of running tools using the command-line terminal.
-In a terminal window (it can be the same as you used to open fastqc, though you'll need to close the program), go to the folder fastq_examples using the 'cd' command.
-Type 'fastqc *.fastq.gz' and press enter.
+In a terminal window (it can be the same as you used to open fastqc, though you'll need to close the program), go to the folder fastq_examples using the ```cd``` command.
+Type ```fastqc *.fastq.gz``` and press enter.
 Inside the folder, you should now see a series of html files with FastQC reports of each of the fastq files.
-You can open them with the web browser by clicking on them with the mouse, or by running 'firefox *.html'.
+You can open them with the web browser by clicking on them with the mouse, or by running ```firefox *.html```.

 **NOTE**: Assess how well you achieved the learning outcome.
 For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.